hpi-swa-lab/BP2019RH1/doc/research-libraries/threeJS.md

 ### Is it maintained?
 The last release was 22 days, ago, so yes it is maintained.
-It is open source licenced under MIT.
+It is open source licensed under MIT.
 The git project can be found [here](https://github.com/mrdoob/three.js/).

-### What is produced as a visualisation?
+### What is produced as a visualization?
 The library creates a custom scene object, with renders, which renders a canvas into the DOM.
 Every 3D object within the scene can - must - be created by the user, and must be individually styled and sized.

 ### Others